kangojs/kangojs/packages/common-middleware/README.md

 ```

 ### Disabling Middleware
-If you want to fully disable a particular middleware you can set its value to `true` in the `disable` config property, for example:
+If you want to fully disable a particular middleware you can set its corresponding property to `true` in the `disable` config object, for example:

 ```typescript
 import { useCommonMiddleware } from '@kangojs/common-middleware';